mike881205/liri-node-app/README.md

 # concertThis.js file function

+* See concertThis_Function.mp4 in screen-recordings folder for demonstration

+The function within the concertThis.js file operates as follows:

 * If the user enters a search term
     1. Loop through all of the words entered of the search term
     2. Push all of the words in the search term to an array as separate items and join them using "%20" to output the search format required for the axios call